seanox/aspect-js/manual/routing.md

 A view is the primary projection of models/components/content.
 This projection can contain additional substructures in the form of views and sub-views.
-Views can be static or path-controlled.
-Paths address the complete chain of nested views and display the parent views in addition to the target view.
+Views can be static, always shown, or path-controlled.
+Paths address the complete chain of nested views and shows the parent views in addition to the target view.

 ### View Flow